 Biography

-Iain is the Royal College of General Practitioners (RCGP) national Clinical Champion for Stroke.
-He is the GP member of the Intercollegiate Stroke Working Party, and is on the guideline development group for the 2023 National Clinical Guideline for Stroke.
-He is the Chief Investigator of the South London Stroke Register, and of the NIHR Programme Grant: Improving the lives of stroke survivors with data.
+Iain leads the Stroke research group at King's, where his research focuses on how social determinants of health influence stroke risk, access to care, and long-term outcomes in diverse populations.
+Through the South London Stroke Register, he investigates disparities in stroke incidence and outcomes by socioeconomic status, ethnicity, and age, with particular interest in understanding how these inequalities have evolved over time, and drivers of differential access to cardiovascular disease prevention and care.
+He serves as the GP member of the Intercollegiate Stroke Working Party and is was on the guideline development group for the 2023 National Clinical Guideline for Stroke.
+He is Chief Investigator of the South London Stroke Register and of the NIHR Programme Grant: Improving the lives of stroke survivors with data.

 Research